Medically reviewed by Drugs.com. Last updated on Aug 31, 2022.

 How can I help prevent another incisional hernia?

 - Maintain a healthy weight.
-Ask your healthcare provider how much you should weigh.
-Ask him to help you create a weight loss plan if you are overweight.
+Ask your healthcare provider what a healthy weight is for your.
+Your provider can help you create a weight loss plan, if needed.
 Ask your healthcare provider what types of food you should eat.

 - Do not strain when you have a bowel movement.
 Take an over-the-counter bowel movement softener and drink plenty of water.
 When you cough, hold a pillow against your incision to prevent strain.